palewire/django-calaccess-campaign-browser/docs/index.rst

 django-calaccess-campaign-finance
 =======================

-A simple Django app to refine and investigation campaign finance data drawn from the California Secretary of State's CAL-ACCESS database.
+A Django app to refine and investigation campaign finance data drawn from the California Secretary of State's CAL-ACCESS database

 Documentation
 -------------